Generic selectors

 Likewise, we cannot comprehend why God does not heal at times unless we understand that people only rise to their full potential only through adversity.
 Just as Jesus Christ was perfected in His sufferings (Hebrews 5:8-9), God requires us to suffer in order to bring us to perfection.
 Notice:

-ROMANS 8:17-18 Now if we are children, we are also heirs—truly, heirs of God and joint heirs with Christ—if indeed we suffer together with Him, so that we may also be glorified together with Him.
-18 For I reckon that the sufferings of the present time are not worthy to be compared with the glory that shall be revealed in us.
+ROMANS 8:17-18 17 and if children, then heirs–heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.
+18 For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

 For this reason, trials will come upon us.
 God tests of all His begotten children to prove whether our hearts and minds are fully committed to Him.
 Read each of the following verses carefully because suffering is the price for eternal life:

-ACTS 14:22 Where they established the souls of the disciples, exhorting them to continue in the faith, and declaring that we must through much tribulation enter into the kingdom of God.
+ACTS 14:22 strengthening the souls of the disciples, exhorting them to continue in the faith, and saying, “We must through many tribulations enter the kingdom of God.

-2 THESSALONIANS 1:4-5 So that we ourselves are boasting about you in the churches of God because of your endurance and faith in all your persecutions, and in the tribulations that you are bearing.
-5 Your faith and endurance are a visible testimony of the righteous judgment of God, so that you may be counted worthy of the kingdom of God, for which you are suffering.
+2 THESSALONIANS 1:4-5 so that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure, 5 which is manifest evidence of the righteous judgment of God, that you may be counted worthy of the kingdom of God, for which you also suffer;

-2 TIMOTHY 2:12 If we endure [suffer], we shall also reign together with Him; if we deny Him, He will also deny us.
+2 TIMOTHY 2:12 If we endure [tribulations], We shall also reign with Him.
+If we deny Him, He also will deny us.

-2 TIMOTHY 3:12 And indeed, everyone who desires to live godly in Christ Jesus shall be persecuted.
+2 TIMOTHY 3:12 Yes, and all who desire to live godly in Christ Jesus will suffer persecution.

-1 PETER 4:12 Beloved, do not be surprised at the fiery trial among you which is taking place to test you, as if some strange thing were happening to you.
+1 PETER 4:12 Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you;

-We are also not alone in our sufferings: “And if one member suffers, all the members suffer with him; and if one member is glorified, all the members rejoice with him.”
+We are also not alone in our sufferings: “And if one member suffers, all the members suffer with it.”
 (1 Corinthians 12:26).
 How do we suffer when someone else suffers?
 Through godly agape love.
 If we truly have the love of God in us, we cannot be cold witnesses to the suffering of others.
 A member of God’s family that is sick will have the full support and help of the rest of the family where there is agape love.
 God is pleased with those that sigh and cry for the sufferings of others.
-We are to, “Be mindful of prisoners, as if you were imprisoned with them; and think of those who are suffering afflictions, as if you yourselves were in their body.”
+We are to, “Remember the prisoners as if chained with them–those who are mistreated–since you yourselves are in the body also.”
 (Hebrews 13:3).

 Clearly, if we know a brother or sister in need, whether it is due to sickness or disease or some other condition, our faith is proven by our works.
 The closer we are to someone, the more God expects from us because we are familiar with their needs more than others.
 Knowing of someone’s needs is where we find opportunity to serve, especially through prayer.

-2 CORINTHIANS 1:4-7 [God] Who comforts us in all our tribulation, in order that we may be able to comfort those who are in any trial, through the comfort with which we ourselves are comforted by God.
-5 For to the degree that the sufferings of Christ abound in us, so also our comfort abounds through Christ.
-6 And if we are in distress, it is for your comfort and salvation, which is being worked out by your enduring the same sufferings that we also suffer; and if we are comforted, it is for your comfort and salvation (and our hope is steadfast for you); 7 Knowing that as you are partners in the sufferings, you are also partners in the comfort.
+2 CORINTHIANS 1:4-7 [God] who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God.
+5 For as the sufferings of Christ abound in us, so our consolation also abounds through Christ.
+6 Now if we are afflicted, it is for your consolation and salvation, which is effective for enduring the same sufferings which we also suffer.
+Or if we are comforted, it is for your consolation and salvation.
+7 And our hope for you is steadfast, because we know that as you are partakers of the sufferings, so also you will partake of the consolation.

 It is certain that God will continue to physically heal some but it is just as clear that others must suffer.
 Maybe this generation has more to learn with the approaching tribulation.
 Perhaps those living in this age of godless and loveless people need to grow more in agape love through sufferings, both of ourselves and others.

-Healings seem to occur mostly for three reasons: to encourage our faith (especially those that are new), to cut short a trial or suffering, and to allow a particular work to continue.
+Healings seem to occur mostly for four reasons: to encourage our faith (especially those that are new), to cut short a trial or suffering, to allow a particular work to continue, and to grow agape love in us.
 Regardless of the reasons, we can be absolutely confident in one thing—God is preparing us individually and collectively to become children in His eternal Kingdom.
-Therefore, He is most concerned with our final, spiritual healing—the resurrection to eternal life.
-Recall, “They [the saints] are the ones who have come out of the great tribulation; and they have washed their robes, and have made their robes white in the blood of the Lamb.”
-(Revelation 7:14).
+Therefore, He is most concerned with our final, spiritual healing—the resurrection to eternal life:

-Through trials of disease, sickness, injury, hunger, thirst, cold, loss, need, want, and many other sufferings, look to God and Jesus Christ while not forgetting our brethren.
-For when these things come upon us, remember that our hope lies above.
-“Now may the God of all grace, Who has called us unto His eternal glory in Christ Jesus, after you have suffered a little while, Himself perfect you, establish, strengthen, and settle you.”
-(1 Peter 5:10).
+Through trials of disease, sickness, injury, hunger, thirst, cold, loss, need, want, and many other sufferings, look to God and Jesus Christ while not forgetting the brethren.
+For when these things come upon us, remember why we suffer:

 (This is for public comments.
 For private comments, use the form on the Contact page.)